hugsy/gef/docs/commands/arch.md

 -  `set`: You can manually set the loaded architecture by providing its name as an argument, or let gef do magic to detect the architecture by not providing arguments.

+> [!WARNING]
+> Setting manually should be done as a last resort as GEF expects to find the architecture
+> automatically.
+Force-setting the architecture can lead to unexpected behavior if not done correctly.

 ![arch](https://imgur.com/a/6JUoOmS)